ryanroundhouse/mood-api/readme.md

 - `name` must be a non-empty string if provided.
 - All notification settings (`emailDailyNotifications`, `emailWeeklySummary`, `appDailyNotifications`, `appWeeklySummary`) must be boolean values if provided.
 - `appDailyNotificationTime` must be in 24-hour format (HH:mm) if provided.
 Defaults to "20:00" if not set.
+- `moodEmojis` must contain exactly 5 emoji characters if provided.
+Can be used to customize mood rating display.

 Response: